elenafillo/LPDM-emulation-trees/README.md

 ## Scripts

 ### Training
 A new emulator can be trained using the train_emulator.py script.
-You can train the emulator using the default parameters and default data folders, and specifying only the site code (for example, Mace Head is MHD) and year(s) to train on, for example 2014 if a single year or 201[4-5] if multiple.
+You can train the emulator using the default parameters and default data folders, and specifying only the site code (e.g. Mace Head is MHD) and year(s) to train on (e.g. 2014 if a single year or 201[4-5] if multiple).

         python train_emulator.py MHD 201[4-5]

 If you want to use specific folders or parameters, you can specify them, for example:

-        python train_emulator.py MHD 201[4-5] --freq 3 --size 16 --met_datadir "/path/to/folder/met_file_format*.nc" --fp_datadir "/path/to/folder/fp_file_format*.nc" --extramet_datadir "/path/to/folder/gradients_file_format*.nc" --save_dir "path/to/save/folder/trained_emulator.txt"
+        python train_emulator.py MHD 201[4-5] --freq 3 --size 16 --met_datadir "/path/to/folder/met_file_format*" --fp_datadir "/path/to/folder/fp_file_format*" --extramet_datadir "/path/to/folder/gradients_file_format*" --save_dir "path/to/save/folder/trained_emulator.txt"

 where freq is the sampling frequency of the inputs (eg --freq 3 means one in every three footprints is used for training, default is 2) and size is the size the domain will be cut to (default is 10), and met_datadir, fp_datadir and extramet_datadir are the folders where the three types of data are found. save_dir is the folder and name under which you would like to save your trained model, it should end with ".txt".
 Note that loading training data for multiple years can use a lot of memory.